GAUTHAM09012004/HANGMAN/README.md

 HANGMAN GAME

-The program utilizes the pygame module for graphics and sound and the random module for word selection, sys module for system-specific functionality, time module for timing features, re module for pattern matching.

 Requirements:
 Python 3.x: The game is developed in Python programming language, so make sure you have Python 3.x installed on your system.